Millennium Mills: Closure and early restoration attempts

 In 2009, the LDA, having seen no progress on the project, served termination notices to the SQL, setting a deadline of the 13 February 2010 for the company to secure sufficient funds for the project.
-When the termination notice expired and the funds were unable to be raised the LDA ended their agreements with the SQL and the Silvertown Quays development was officially cancelled.
+When the termination notice expired and the funds were unable to be raised, the LDA ended their agreements with the SQL, and the Silvertown Quays development was officially cancelled.
 Despite discussion with SQL's main backer, the Bank of Scotland, and a new plan and revised timetable for the regeneration of the site, the London Development Agency concluded that it could not accept the new proposals.
 Architects Journal suggested that the area could be incorporated into a larger masterplan for the docks as part of a wider Royal Docks masterplan housing up to 30,000 people.

-Around 2011, the building remained derelict and was a destination for Urban Explorers who entered the site at high risk.
+Around 2011, the building remained derelict and was a destination for urban explorers who entered the site at high risk.
 There are many reports and internal photos of the site in this state.

 The Millennium Mills and Silo D site area was redeveloped as the London Pleasure Gardens and opened in 2012 to coincide with the London Olympics.
 Due to remain open for 3 years hosting music and arts events, the site encountered difficulties from its initial opening with negative reviews labelling the site as unfinished and unsafe with some of the advertised buildings absent and the area mostly devoid of greenery.
-Later events such as the Bloc Festival suffered from overcrowding and the planned number of visitors coming from the ExCeL London exhibition centre during the London 2012 Olympics never materialised.
-The site subsequently went into administration after only 5 weeks costing Newham council £4 million.
+Later events such as the Bloc Festival suffered from overcrowding, and the planned number of visitors coming from the ExCeL London exhibition centre during the Olympics never materialised.
+The site subsequently went into administration after only 5 weeks, costing Newham council £4 million.